umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/index.md

 **Note:** This will not rewrite anything under the `/umbraco` path so that you can still do content deployments.
 You don't have to give your editors the umbraco.io URL, and they won't see the umbraco.io URL if you give them the actual domain name.
 This rule will also not apply on your local copy of the site running on `localhost`.

 ##Security Certificates
-You can apply certificates to your live site by uploading them from the Manage Domains page.
+You can apply certificates to your Live environment by uploading them from the _Manage Domains_ page.
 Your certificates need to be .pfx format and must be set to use a password.
 Each certificate can then be bound to a hostname you have already added to your site.
 Make certain you use the hostname you will bind the certificate to as the common name (CN) when generating the certificate.

 ###Running your site on HTTPS only
 Once you've applied a certificate to your site you can make sure that anybody visiting your site will always end up on HTTPS instead of the insecure HTTP.